kosiken/declarative-imperative-ui/README.md

 # Declarative vs Imperative UI

+## Hello, I’m Kosy!

+I’m Kosy, a software engineer here at Rise, where I primarily focus on building mobile apps, not just some weird avatar you see on X(twitter).
+I’ve been with the team for quite a few months now and have a deep interest in creating intuitive user experiences.
+Today, I’ll be talking about something that plays a huge role in how we design and build interfaces—Declarative vs. Imperative UI.
+This is a topic I’m really fascinated about because it shapes how we, as developers, translate ideas into great user experiences.

+Feel free to ask questions during the presentation, and I’ll leave some time at the end for a more in-depth discussion

+### Introduction

 In designing the user interfaces of human facing computer applications there are a couple of approaches that we can follow.
 I would be going over two approaches in this session

 1. Declarative UI Implemntation
 2. Imperative UI Implementation